Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "That sucks," Xiù sympathized.

 Claire shrugged it off.
 "There are worse things in life than making a friend.
 Anyway!
-I’d better go grab the drinks…" she gave them a smile full of optimism, and vanished.
+I’d better go grab the drinks..." she gave them a smile full of optimism, and vanished.

 After a few seconds, Julian sighed and shook his head.

 "...D’you get the impression we’re kinda bad at this?" he asked.

 "I think you’re the only boyfriend I’ve ever had and everything I know about romance comes from movies.
-So… maybe?"
+So... maybe?"
 Xiù shrugged.
 "I guess the difference is, we talk.
 We work our stuff out.
 Those two aren’t talking."

 Julian nodded.
 He glanced over at Hoeff, who was looking in their direction.
 All it took was eye contact and a subtle but unarguable headshake on Hoeff’s part to tell him everything he needed to know.